 Don’t Stop At Just The Yogurt

 Once the frozen yogurt is made, there are a plethora of bone-nourishing toppings that you can add for additional crunch on top.
-Sprinkle with some flax seeds, almonds, or pumpkin seeds, all of which are Foundation Foods in the Save Our Bones Program.
+Sprinkle with some flax seeds, almonds, or pumpkin seeds, all of which are Foundation Foods in the Osteoporosis Reversal Program.

 One of my favorite ways to enjoy frozen yogurt is as a Broiled Banana Split.
 Bananas are a delicious, bone-healthy food, rich in bone-smart nutrients, including Vitamin B6, Potassium, and Magnesium.
 This fiber-rich fruit also boosts calcium absorption.